ggoucher/social_networks/README.md

     $ import nltk
     $ nltk.download('punkt')

+## Running the Classifier

+To run the classifier:

+    $ python dialogue_classifier.py

 ## Processing
 This classifier begins by parsing a csv file with lines of the form [actor], [line of dialogue].
 These are further processed into a dictionary mapping speakers to lines, and subsequently